 Failing a Drug Test Does Not Automatically Disqualify Workers From Benefits

 - The drug or alcohol use was the proximate cause of the injury.
-Proving an employee was impaired at the time of an injury is not enough.
-In addition, an employer must show that the impairment directly led to the accident or injury.
-If any other circumstances contributed to the injury other than the employee’s drug use, it can still be possible to obtain benefits.
+Proving an employee was impaired during an injury creates a presumption the drug use caused the accident leading to injury and, without more information, the claim will be denied.
+However, in Ohio, this is a rebuttable presumption; meaning, if other circumstances caused or contributed to the injury besides the employee’s drug use, it is still possible to obtain benefits.

-Additionally, there are a number of other defenses against benefits denial after a failed drug test.
-Workers taking medication prescribed by a doctor for a legitimate medical reason, those singled out unfairly among other employees, and anyone subject to inappropriate testing methods could successfully dispute the drug test results.
+There are a several other defenses to benefits being denied after a failed drug test.
+Workers taking medication prescribed by a doctor for a legitimate medical reason, those singled out unfairly among other employees, and anyone subject to inappropriate testing methods could dispute the drug test results.

-If you or someone you love has suffered an injury at work, and you are worried about drug testing by your employer, contact the experienced workers’ compensation attorney at Monast Law Office.
-Attorney Jim Monast and his staff can share information about your rights to care and compensation, and they may be able to help you protect those rights.
+If you or someone you love has suffered an injury at work, and you are worried about drug testing by your employer, contact the experienced workers’ compensation attorney at Monast Law Office for a free consultation.
+Attorney Jim Monast and his staff can provide information about your rights to medical care and compensation, and they may help you protect those rights.
 Call our Upper Arlington office today, or take a moment to fill out our online contact form for a prompt response from our team.